 Simply put, the Basis tracker allows users to unravel the tangled ball of yarn that is our poorly optimized behavioral patterns.
 But it requires a great deal of work to properly use.

-Getting started with the Basis Health Tracker only requires that you register for an account with Basis and install either the Windows or Mac desktop application, or the smartphone or tablet app, available on both iOS and Android.
+Getting started with the Basis Health Tracker only requires that you register for an account with Basis and install either the Windows or Mac desktop application, or the smartphone or tablet app, available on both.

 After installing, you can either wirelessly sync your device over Bluetooth or, alternatively, you can connect to the charger and sync cable – the charger uses a proprietary design.
 To insert, just slip it in on the left side first and then snap it into place on the right side.
 If you’ve installed the desktop app, it will automatically begin the pairing process.
 Alternatively, with the mobile app, you initiate the Bluetooth pairing process manually by clicking the Pair button twice.